Juneteenth holiday: An important moment to contemplate our nation’s past and present

 What in the world could they have been they thinking?

-This commentary was first published by NC Newsline, part of the States Newsroom nonprofit news network.
-It’s supported by grants and a coalition of donors as a 501c(3) public charity.
+NC Newsline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 NC Newsline maintains editorial independence.
 Contact Editor Rob Schofield for questions: info@ncnewsline.com.
 Follow NC Newsline on Facebook and X.

-The post Juneteenth holiday: An important moment to contemplate our nation’s past and present appeared first on Louisiana Illuminator.
+The post Juneteenth holiday: An important moment to contemplate our nation’s past and present appeared first on Utah News Dispatch.